12 Top-Rated Campgrounds near Spokane, WA

 4. Lake Spokane Campground, Riverside State Park

-For campsites with a view, Lake Spokane Campground overlooks the water on a high bluff, 30 minutes northwest of the city.
-As part of the larger Riverside State Park, this campground is a popular spot for those who want quick access to Lake Spokane.
-It features a public boat launch and accessible dock for fishing, and an unsupervised swimming area.
+Lake Spokane Campground overlooks the water on a high bluff 30 minutes northwest of the city.
+This campground is part of the larger Riverside State Park and a popular spot for those who want quick access to the lake.
+It has a public boat launch, an accessible fishing dock, and an unsupervised swimming area.

-Lake Spokane Campground offers 11 primitive sites, which can accommodate all sizes of RVs.
+Lake Spokane Campground has 11 primitive sites, which accommodate all sizes of RVs.
 No hookups are available.
-Potable water and vault toilets are accessible for all overnight users.
+Potable water and vault toilets are accessible to all overnight users.
 Four boat-in camping areas are also available on a first-come, first-served basis.

 5. Nine Mile Recreation Area, Riverside State Park